A good statistic can be a powerful backup for an argument you’re making. A statistic can make people pause and think about a problem, or a solution.

 But to get people to stop and pay attention to statistics, you need to present them in a visually engaging way.

 Infographics are one of the most popular ways to share statistics with your audience, and for a good reason.
-Not only are infographics eye-catching, they make data more engaging and impactful.
+Not only are statistical infographics eye-catching, they also make data more engaging and impactful.

 There are plenty of examples of statistical infographics that have gone viral.
 Remember the World’s Deadliest Animal infographic that Bill Gates posted on his blog a few years back?
 It went viral because it presented a shocking statistic in such an impactful way.

 Meanwhile, in the business world, we were excited to see one of our statistical infographics gain some serious traction: 10 Visual Content Marketing Statistics.
-A year after being published, this infographic still pulls in some of the highest traffic on our blog.
+Years after being published, this infographic still pulls in some of the highest traffic on our blog.

 That’s because the infographic is highly relevant to marketers.
 It’s easy to scan for stats that marketers can cite in their own blog posts, ebooks, and infographics.

 Not a marketer?
 You might have seen our viral Games of Thrones post where we mapped every single betrayal within the show… (and there were A LOT).

 One of the best things about infographics?
 Anyone can make them, even if you don’t have a design background.
 Plus infographics are fun and easy to share on social media or in your own blog!

 - Pick an infographic template that fits your topic.

 - Customize the icons, charts, pictograms and maps to fit your data.